metayeti/YABS.js/README.md

 Option parameters begin with `--` and provide additional features to be used in the command line.

 - `--nofail` In a [batch build](#6-batch-building), will keep the build going even if any of the builds in line fail.
-- `--nuke` Deletes the target build directory prior to building.
-This is the equivalent of a "rebuild" command with the name chosen for precautionary reasons.
-It is not allowed in batch builds and it does not warn - use with caution.
 - `--version` Displays version info.
 - `--help` Opens the online repository with help reference.